natura-cosmeticos/natds-ios/docs/How to use icons.md

 import NatDSIcons
 ```

 With NatDSIcons, all icon options from the library are listed as Icon type options.
-To use them, you must use the function `getIcon(_ icon: Icon) -> String`, sending the chosen icon as a parameter.
+To use them, you must use the function `getIcon(_ icon: Icon) -> String`, sending the chosen icon name as a parameter.

 ```swift
 let icon = getIcon(.outlinedActionCancel)